-2.5 Preliminary studies to support the protocol
+2.2 Preliminary studies to support the protocol

-2.5.1 Ongoing feasibility study
+2.2.1 Ongoing feasibility study

-To support the rationale and safety of this trial a pilot study was initiated in December 2005 following Investigational New Drug (IND) approval by Food and Drug Administration (FDA) (BB-IND #12480) in September, 2005, at Minneapolis Heart Institute and Abbott Northwestern Hospital.
+To support the rationale and safety of this trial a pilot study was initiated in December 2005 following Investigational New Drug (IND) approval by the Food and Drug Administration (FDA) (BB-IND #12480) in September 2005 at the Minneapolis Heart Institute and Abbott Northwestern Hospital.

-A total of 40 patients have been enrolled, an AMI and successful percutaneous revascularization of the LAD coronary artery as part of the Level 1 AMI program (39).
-Entry criteria included LVEF <45% measured by left-ventriculography or echocardiography.
-All patients underwent cMRI prior to receiving cells.
-Following informed consent, patients underwent bone-marrow aspiration (50-70 ml) under local anesthesia at the posterior iliac crest.
-Patients were randomized to receive intracoronary infusion of either BMMNC (100 x 10^6 cells) or placebo (5% albumin in normal saline (NS)).
+A total of 40 patients have been enrolled.
+All patients presented with an AMI and underwent successful percutaneous revascularization of the LAD coronary artery as part of the Level 1 AMI program developed at the center (35).
+Entry criteria included the requirement that LVEF was <50% as measured by left-ventriculography or echocardiography.
+All patients underwent cMRI studies prior to receiving cell therapy.
+Following informed consent, the patients underwent bone-marrow aspiration (50-70 ml) under local anesthesia at the posterior iliac crest in the morning of the study.
+Patients are randomized in a 3:1 ratio of cell therapy to placebo.
+All patients underwent bone marrow aspiration and intracoronary infusion of BMMNC (100 x 10^6 cells TNC) or placebo (5% albumin in normal saline (NS)).

-The day of stem cell infusion was determined by the patient's clinical course, with administration of the cellular product occurring towards the end of expected hospitalization (3 to 11 days, mean=5.2 days).
-The aspirate was transported to the University of Minnesota Cell Therapy Lab, an FDA-approved GMP facility where the mononuclear cells were isolated by Ficoll density centrifugation.
-Cells were transported to the hospital in the afternoon following checks for sterility and viability measurements in sterile, labeled bags containing 100 million BMMNC in 5% human albumin solution.
+The day of stem cell infusion was determined by the patient's clinical course, with administration of the cellular product occurring towards the end of their expected hospitalization (three to eleven days, mean=5.2 days).
+The aspirate was transported to the University of Minnesota Cell Therapy Lab, an FDA approved, GMP facility where the mononuclear cells were isolated by FicoII density centrifugation.
+The cells were transported back to the hospital in the afternoon following checks for sterility, and viability measurements in sterile, labeled bags containing 100 million BMMNC in 5% human albumin solution.

-Patients were transferred to the catheterization laboratory in the afternoon.
-Following placement of a 6 French (Fr) sheath in the right femoral artery, angiography was performed to document patency of the stented artery.
-The patient was given 3000U of heparin (iv) and a 3.5 Fr infusion catheter (Tracker, Boston Scientific) was advanced over a guidewire and placed at the distal end of the stented segment.
-A total of 100 million BMMNC were infused over 20 minutes by hand injection at a rate of five million cells per minute.
-Following completion of the infusion, an angiogram was taken to document patency and TIMI 3 flow.
-Patients were discharged the following day.
+The patients were transferred to the cardiac catheterization laboratory in the afternoon for infusion of the cellular product.
+Following placement of a 6 French (Fr) sheath in the right femoral artery, angiography is performed to document patency of the stented artery.
+The patient is given 3000U of heparin (iv) and a 3.5 Fr infusion catheter (Tracker, Boston Scientific) was advanced over a guidewire and placed at the distal end of the stented segment.
+A total of 100 million BMMNC's are infused over 20 minutes by hand injection at a rate of 5 million cells per minute.
+Following completion of the infusion, a final angiogram is taken of the artery to document patency and TIMI 3 flow.
+All patients were routinely discharged the following day.

-2.5.1.1 Preliminary Results
+2.2.1.1 Preliminary Results

 Forty patients (31M, 9F) with moderate to large anterior infarctions have enrolled in the trial to date.
-Their average age was 54 years and seven had non-insulin dependent diabetes mellitus (NIDDM).
-Their average ischemic time (onset of pain to percutaneous coronary intervention (PCI)) was 7.2 hrs and seven required intra-aortic balloon pump (IABP) support.
+Their average age is 54 years and seven have non-insulin dependent diabetes mellitus (NIDDM).
+Their average ischemic time is 7.2 hrs and seven have required intra-aortic balloon pump (IABP) support.
 Two patients underwent hypothermia treatment following initial cardiac arrest.
-The average day of transplant was five ± two days following MI.
+The average day of transplant was five ± two days following their MI.
 The peak creatine kinase (CK) was 3074 IU and the CKMB was 282 IU.
-Average LVEF by echocardiography performed one day following MI was 37%.
-Their average LVEF by cMRI was 48% three to five days following MI.
-In the Minneapolis Heart Institute Foundation, the LVEF by cMRI is 10% higher than that measured by echocardiography.
-All patients had significant MVO on baseline MRI.
-Their average left-ventricular end-diastolic volume (LVEDV) was 189.5 ml and LVESV was 102.9 ml with an LV mass of 173 grams.
+Their average LVEF by echocardiography performed one day following their MI was 37%.
+Their average LVEF by cMRI was 48% performed three to five days following their MI.
+In the Minneapolis Heart Institute, the LVEF by cMRI is 10% higher than that measured by echocardiography.
+All patients had significant MVO on their baseline MRIs.
+Their average LVEDV was 189.5 ml and left ventricular end systolic volume (LVESV) was 102.9 ml with an initial LV mass of 173 grams.